game-design-driven/Create-Prepare-to-Dye/README.md

 As the head of a crumbling, inherented, capitalistic space company, you are forced to use the last card you have left, the rights to a small, dead, irradiated planet called **Chroma Prime**.

 **Chroma Prime** is mostly depleted in resources, but it is all you have left.
 You must take the planet, and **sell as much as possible** back to the hungry society of the "United SPACE consumer union plus plus" in order to **reestablish your company** as the "top shelf", "high volume production", "safe importer/exporter" "wheelchair accessible" winner it once was.
 You will need to **build factories** and **trade routes** create lasting **relationships**, compete with rivals and back-stab your way **to the top.**
+## Important note
+Please read our roadmap before playing, there's some important info about the playability of the pack there, for example our trading system is not yet integrated into the game.

 ## About the project

 ### Concept